changshuotang/learning-resources/cracking-the-coding-interview/chapter9-4.md

 ### Tries (Prefix Trees)

-A tire is a variant of an n-ary tree in which characters are stored at each node, and each path down the tree may represent a word.
+A trie is a variant of an n-ary tree in which characters are stored at each node, and each path down the tree may represent a word.
 A * node, or null node, can be used at the end of the path to indicate complete words.
 A node in a trie can have anywhere from 1 through ```ALPHABET_SIZE + 1``` children.
 Tries are often used to store the entire English language for quick prefix lookups.

 ### Graphs